 Jean O’Neill, a founding member of ELVN, has served on the Board since its inception and remembers struggles with slumlords, gangs, and graffiti.
 Jean spearheaded efforts to bring a new Greeley School to the neighborhood and supported beautification of Gill Park.
 Jean has been a resident and property owner in East Lake View since 1971, when the Chicago Bears were playing football at Wrigley Field.

-Tom Rothschild has called East Lakeview home for 19 of the 21 years he has lived in Chicago.
-Currently the Treasurer of his condo association, Tom has been active on the board of every building in which he has lived.
-His work with the condo board has led him to form relationships with the Aldermans’ offices.
+Tom Rothschild has called East Lakeview home for 27 of the 32 years he has lived in Chicago.
+Currently the Treasurer of his condo association and has been active on the board of every building in which he has lived.
+His work with the condo board has led him to form relationships with both Alderman Tunney’s and Cappleman’s offices.
+He has been active in the neighborhood in ELVN and Lakeview Panty.
+He is currently a free-lance Project Manager.